fbohz/fbohz.github.io/_posts/2020-08-19-css_cheatsheet.css_cheatsheet.markdown

 }
 ```

-Then once you define it, you can add it to the specific element you want to apply with `animation` keyword.
+Then once you define it, you can add it to the specific element you want to apply with the `animation` keyword.

 ```css
 .btn-animated {